oweitman/ioBroker.pi-hole2/README.md

 The sendTo function is used to send commands to the pi-hole device.
 You can try the api on your local machine.
-Go to <http://pi.hole/api/docs/#> and enter your password and press login button.
+Go to [http://pihole/api/docs/#](http://pihole/api/docs/#), enter your password, and click the **Login** button.
+If the domain `pihole` doesn't work, please check the hostname of your pi-hole instance in the top right corner of the dashboard page.

 #### Example